abogdanova/SwarmGE/README.md

     --max_tree_nodes [INT]

-or by setting the parameter `MAX_TREE_NODES` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the desired maximum number of nodes for derivation trees.
+or by setting the parameter `MAX_TREE_NODES` to `[INT]` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the desired maximum number of nodes for derivation trees.

 *__NOTE__ that setting the parameter* `MAX_TREE_NODES` *or flag* `--max_tree_nodes` *to 0 is the same as setting no limit on the maximum number of nodes a derivation tree can have, i.e. trees will be allowed to grow in an un-controlled manner.*